 Custom integration solutions can also use SQL or CSV tables to help automate tasks based on information within HubSpot.
-For instance, a client of LyntonWeb uses SQL to manipulate data to automate a weekly, bi-weekly, or twice-a-week newsletter within HubSpot.
+For instance, you could use SQL to manipulate data to automate a weekly, bi-weekly, or twice-a-week newsletter within HubSpot.

-At LyntonWeb, we abide by our rule: “If it has an API, we can integrate it.”
+At Lynton, we abide by our rule: “If it has an API, we can integrate it.”

 How Long Do Integrations Take?

 The length of an integration project depends on whether it is standard or custom.
 Typically, each follows these timelines: